 “You promised to take care of the paperwork,” he yelled, then listened to the reply.

-“What’s missing, you ask,” said Jack calming down.
+“What’s missing, you ask,” said Jack, calming down.
 “You’re the lawyer; you should know what’s missing.
 All I can tell you is the police tried to close my hotel last night because we don’t have an opening license.
 Furthermore, our guests deliberately disobeyed an order from the Guardia Civil and could all be arrested.
 Thanks to your incompetence, we are likely to be bankrupt, out of business, and, what’s worse, my son could be sent to jail.”

 He held the phone away from his ear as the lawyer shouted back.
 “Wait,” said Jack.
 “You say we have a license, then where the feck is it?”
 Jack listened before responding.
 “We need it by this evening.
-The area manager for the tour operator is due here at eight pm.
+The area manager for the tour operator is due here at eight p.m.
 If we cannot prove our legality to him, we will be struck off their list of hotels and have to recompense them and our guests.
 If, as you say, the mayor signed the license last week, then it should be a simple enough task for you to get in your car, pick it up, and deliver it here by eight.
 Then go to the Guardia and explain why we didn’t have a copy in our possession.
 If all works, we may survive, and your account may be settled.
 If not, the police will be after you for failing to fulfil your duties as our legal representative.”

 Jack listened, his fingers drumming on the desk.

 “No,” said Jack after a few minutes.
-“It cannot wait until tomorrow; I don’t care who you have an appointment with, this is resolved today, or we will see what the English media have to say about you and the risks of British tourists being thrown out of Spanish hotels because of a piece of bloody paper.
+“It cannot wait until tomorrow.
+I don’t care who you have an appointment with, this is resolved today, or we will see what the English media have to say about you and the risks of British tourists being thrown out of Spanish hotels because of a piece of bloody paper.
 Do you understand?”
 Jack listened.
 “Do it,” he screamed, slammed the phone down, glared at everyone, then smiled.

 “Has he agreed?”
-I said.
+I asked.

 “He assures me there is no problem with the license,” said Jack.
 “It was signed by the mayor last week, but our dear, wonderful, efficient lawyer was too busy to collect it or inform the Guardia.
 The license is with the mayor’s secretary, and the lawyer will pick it up in about two hours, take it to the Guardia, and then bring it here long before the Wings guy arrives.
 We should be ok.”